Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • NFT sales, representing ownership or partial stakes in virtual or physical properties, often within the metaverse ecosystem.

-Digital real estate is valuable because it allows global reach, flexibility, scalability and the ability to earn income with relatively low barriers to entry.
-Demand is driven by the ever-growing need for online visibility, ecommerce, entertainment and virtual communities.
+Digital real estate is valuable because it allows global reach, flexibility and scalability, along with the ability to generate income with relatively low barriers to entry.
+Demand is fueled by the ever-growing need for online visibility, ecommerce, entertainment and virtual communities.

 Types of digital real estate investments